cnkang/ptremote/README.md

  - Minimal storage: 15G

 ## Installation:
-Copy the script and "PacketTracer_730_amd64.deb" into the same folder.
+Copy the "install.sh" script and "PacketTracer_730_amd64.deb" into the same folder.
 You can get a copy of the Packet Tracer and learn the basic features by registering the free "Introduction to Packet Tracer" course at https://www.netacad.com/courses/packet-tracer
 Run the script and follow the instruction, then it will download and install the packages required.